Docs Menu

 The updateMonthlyPurchaseOrders function uses the same aggregation pipeline stages to update monthlyPhoneTransactions as the updateMonthlySales function.

-The Result tab at the bottom of the Function Editor should indicate success without any errors.
+The Result tab at the bottom of the Function Editor reflects the execution status of the function.

 The updateMonthlyPurchaseOrders function refreshes the monthlyPhoneTransactions materialized view with the January 2018 purchase order data.

-1. Return to the mongosh and query the monthlyPhoneTransactions collection to confirm the update:
+Use mongosh to query the monthlyPhoneTransactions collection to confirm the update:

 db.monthlyPhoneTransactions.find().sort( { _id: -1} )